IanHo2019/TikZ_Plotting/README.md

 # Using TikZ and PGF to Plot in LaTeX
 This repository shares TikZ coding (written by Ian He and JaeSeok Oh) to create plots in LaTeX.
-To see the coding for each plot in the following section, please click the figure and the hyperlink will lead you to our corresponding tex file.
-Comments are always welcomed.
+To see the coding for any plot in the following sections, please click the figure.
+The hyperlink will lead you to our corresponding tex file.

 **Contact:**

 :disguised_face: Ian: ianho0815@outlook.com.

 :sunglasses: JaeSeok: jaeseok@ou.edu.

+Comments are always welcomed!

 ## Introduction
 TikZ and PGF are languages commonly used in [LaTeX](https://www.latex-project.org/) for producing vector graphics, with lots of wonderful features including the drawing of points, lines, arrows, and shapes.
 More precisely, PGF is a lower-level language, while TikZ is a set of higher-level macros that use PGF.